collective/collective.solr/README.txt

   $ bin/solr-instance start
   $ bin/instance start

-Next the "collective.solr (site search)" profile should be applied via the portal setup or when creating a fresh Plone site.
-After activating and configuring the integration in the Plone control panel and initially indexing any existing content using the provided maintenance view:
+Next you should activate the ``collective.solr (site search)`` add-on in the add-on control panel of Plone.
+After activation you should review the settings in the new ``Solr Settings`` control panel.
+To index all your content in Solr you can call the provided maintenance view:

   http://localhost:8080/plone/@@solr-maintenance/reindex

-facet information should appear in Plone's search results page.

 FAQs / Troubleshooting